oxidecomputer/propolis/phd-tests/README.md

   `relative_remote_path`, with the same semantics as for guest images (just without the `metadata.` prefix).

-### ZFS snapshot support

-The runner can use ZFS snapshots to restore artifacts to a pristine state between tests, avoiding the need to redownload them.

-To use this functionality, pass the `--zfs-fs-name` parameter to the runner.
-The runner will verify that the ZFS filesystem object with the specified name has a mountpoint that matches the `local_root` specified in the artifact TOML.
-If it does, the runner will take a ZFS snapshot after initially verifying its artifacts, then roll back to that snapshot between tests.

-Note: This requires the user executing the runner to have snapshot, rollback, create, destroy, and mount privileges on the ZFS filesystem.

 ## Authoring tests

 PHD's test cases live in the `tests` crate.
 To write a new test, add a function